PipedreamHQ/pipedream/docs/docs/data-stores/pre-built-actions/README.md

 # Using pre-built Data Store actions

-Pipedream includes several native pre-built actions to interact with your Data Stores for the most common operations to speed up your workflow development.
+Pipedream includes several pre-built actions to interact with your Data Stores for the most common operations.

 ## Inserting data